SchoolsWeb

 PSHE guidance

-From Sept 2020 Relationships (primary), RSE (secondary), and Health Education became statutory aspects of the school curriculum in all state-funded schools.
-Sex education at primary remains recommended but non-statutory.
-Whilst PSHE has not achieved statutory status across the board, Health and Relationships/Relationships and Sex Education constitute a significant part of PSHE.
-PSHE remains a distinct discipline to be taught as part of the school curriculum and includes the non-statutory element - Economic education.
+Whilst PSHE has not achieved statutory status across the board, Health and Wellbeing, and Relationships/Relationships and Sex Education constitute a significant part of PSHE.
+PSHE remains a distinct discipline to be taught as part of the school curriculum and includes the non-statutory element - Economic education/ Living in the Wider World.
 Schools have a defined statutory duty to provide Careers and Financial education.

-Please also see DfE Keeping Children Safe In Education from 1st September 2022, where references to teaching RSHE/ PSHE are part of the school’s statutory duty with regards to safeguarding.
+Please also see DfE Keeping Children Safe In Education July 2025 , where references to teaching RSHE/ PSHE are part of the school’s statutory duty with regards to safeguarding.

 Current DfE Guidance

-• PSHE is currently a non-statutory subject however, Relationships (Primary) and Relationships Sex Education (Secondary) and Health Education are statutory elements of the curriculum, and core elements within the PSHE curriculum are statutory for years 1 - 11.
+• PSHE is currently a non-statutory subject however, Relationships (Primary) and Relationships Sex Education (Secondary) and Health Education are statutory elements of the curriculum, and core elements within the PSHE curriculum are statutory for years 1 – 11 and schools with 6th forms

 • PSHE supports the teaching of Character Education.
 Please see DfE character-education-framework (gov.uk)